scikit-learn/enhancement_proposals/slep006/proposal.rst

 Nested Grouped Cross Validation with SearchCV
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Since `GroupKFold` requests group metadata by default, `GroupKFold` can be
+Since `GroupKFold` requests group metadata by default, `GroupKFold` instances can
-passed to multiple **consumers** to enable nested grouped cross validation.
+be passed to multiple **routers** to enable nested grouped cross validation.
 In
-this example, both `RandomizedSearchCV` and `cross_validate` sets
+this example, both `RandomizedSearchCV` and `cross_validate` set
 `cv=GroupKFold()` which enables grouped CV in the outer loop (`cross_validate`)
 and the inner random search::